Puppy Love

 All of the pigs were dead.

-Through the slats of the twisted oak fence, I could make out their lifeless forms lying in the mud.
 It couldn’t have been the creeping winter chill that cut through them because the bite marks they harbored were more brutish and cruel, something only a beast could be capable of.

 My wife clung to my arm, her gaze frozen with mine on the pigs.
 Without them, we couldn’t have our annual feast, where we had first met.
 Her crestfallen expression stabbed at my heart, reminding me of how much she looked forward to it.
 I couldn’t forgive the cause of her despair.